palegz/Angular-weather/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.

+##Live test

+Go to https://angular-pauli.herokuapp.com/ for a live presentation of this repo.

 ## About

 This is a personal project for learning Angular.
 The idea is to make a website to display weather using openweathermap.org API.